peterpeterparker/web-photo-filter/README.md

 ## Goals

-The main goal of this component is to be implemented in the mobile application [Fluster](https://fluster.io) to let users enhance photos of their rooms and flats to make their listings more attractive.
+This component was originally implemented for the deprecated mobile application [Fluster](https://github.com/fluster).
+It had for goal to let users enhance photos of their rooms and flats, to make their listings more attractive.

 ### Image modification solutions and fast processing

-Other web based filter solutions use CSS (for example [Instagram.css](https://picturepan2.github.io/instagram.css/)) or Javascript to modify images.
+Others web based filter solutions use CSS (for example [Instagram.css](https://picturepan2.github.io/instagram.css/)) or Javascript to modify images.

 CSS solutions do not modify the underlying image, and <strong>only</strong> apply a visual layer to it.